How Solar Works

 A basic solar system is comprised of:

 - Solar Modules (Solar Panels): When sunlight hits the panels an electrical charge is produced within the very thin silicon wafers which generates an electric current.
 Solar panels make direct current (DC) electricity.

 - Inverter(s): The inverter converts the panels’ DC electricity to grid-compatible alternating current (AC) electricity for use in the building.
 Two main types of inverters for homes include string inverter or micro inverter.
 String inverters can be paired with optimizers and the combination works similarly to micro inverters.
 A commercial building with three-phase power requires a three-phase inverter.

 - Balance of System (BOS): BOS components include roof racking and attachments, conduit and wiring, power safety disconnect (manual shutdown), meter and monitoring unit for online monitoring.

 Flow of Electricity

 Battery Backup: Without batteries, a basic solar system automatically shuts down during a power outage; it is not a source of backup power when the grid goes down.
 When battery backup is added to a basic system, then battery power is used during a power outage.
 The backup battery is a reliable, quiet, clean-energy alternative to a noisy, gas-fired, air-polluting generator.
 When a Tesla Powerwall battery system is added to your solar array, not only do you have reliable back-up power but your solar array will continue to generate electricity during a power outage, and both the batteries and the solar system are eligible for the income tax credit.

 System Design: Designing the best solar system to match your power needs and your roof configuration is our job.
 NWES goal is to generate as much power as you need, install an aesthetically good-looking and technologically efficient array, stay within the parameters of any incentive programs as well as your budget, and be fully compliant with electrical and fire safety codes.
-We will recommend options to you using equipment we know and trust.
+We will recommend options to you using the equipment we know and trust.

 Residential Size Solar System